Sdegr/Thesis/README.md

 # STEP 5 - Get access to a GPU

-The High Performance Computing (HPC) cluster from the RUG is used for this thesis (Peregrine).
-Containing 36 Tesla v100 gpu's.
+The High-Performance Computing (HPC) cluster from the University of Groningen is used for this thesis (Peregrine).
+Which contains 36 nVidia Tesla V100 GPU's.

 # STEP 6 - Cloning OpenNMT